NuevoFoundation/workshops/content/english/python-basics/built-in-functions/_index.md

 weight: 4
 ---

 There are many built-in functions in python that can be used to increase the ease of writing code.
-Lets discuss few of them here.
+Let's discuss a few of them here.

 # sort()

-This function is used to sort the values in datastructures such as arrays,list.
+This function is used to sort the values in data structures such as arrays and lists.
 ```python
 arr = [8,5,1,4,6]
 arr.sort()